 Step 8 Proposal level at State Board monthly meeting for approval by State Board to publish code in the New Jersey Register.

-Step 9 New Jersey Register publication with 60 day written comment period.
+Step 9 New Jersey Register publication with a 60-day written comment period.

-Step 10 Public Testimony Session held approximately six weeks following proposal level.
+Step 10 Public Testimony Session held approximately two months following proposal level.

 Step 11 Adoption level at State Board monthly meeting.